 Step 0: The source UE and the UE-to-UE relay register and are authorized in the 3GPP network.
 The network provides one authorization token to the source UE and a second token to the UE-to-UE relay stating what kind of relaying service it can use/provide and other policies (e.g. to what kinds of remote UE the relay will provide service, what kinds of relay the UE can use, etc. ).
 The authorization token has an expiration time and is signed with the private key of the CN.
 The CN also provides the public key to the source UE and the UE-to-UE relay used for verifying the token from other parties.
 The authorization token could be generated by a CN NF or by the Application Server.

-NOTE: The information included in the token (e.g. UE ID, indication if the UE can act as relay UE or remote UE, expiration time etc.) is left for the normative work
+NOTE: The information included in the token (e.g. UE ID, indication if the UE can act as relay UE or remote UE, expiration time, etc.) is left for the normative work

 Editor note: It’s FFS which NF generates the authorization token (e.g. UDM, PCF or ProSe Application Server).